-In the area of contract performance, Mr. Henry has placed particular emphasis on issues relating to disclosure requirements (e.g., Truth in Negotiations Act), cost-accounting requirements (FAR cost principles and Cost Accounting Standards), and compliance with contract certifications and specifications.
-Again, Mr. Henry emphasizes early intervention to seek negotiated, rather than litigated, resolutions.
-Mr. Henry has also successfully litigated contract claims in the United States Court of Appeals for the Federal Circuit, United States Court of Federal Claims and agency boards of contract appeals.
+In matters where litigation involving a contract formation dispute cannot be avoided, Ron brings extensive, successful experience in representing incumbents, challengers, awardees, and disappointed bidders in “bid protest” type litigations.
+In the area of contract performance, Ron has placed particular emphasis on issues relating to disclosure requirements (e.g., the Truth in Negotiations Act), cost-accounting requirements (FAR cost principles and cost accounting standards), and compliance with contract certifications and specifications.
+Ron emphasizes early intervention to seek negotiated, rather than litigated, resolutions.
+He has also successfully litigated contract claims in the United States Court of Appeals for the Federal Circuit, the United States Court of Federal Claims and agency boards of contract appeals.